Canley Heights: Commercial area

 Canley Heights mostly consists of low-density residential and commercial developments, many of which open until late on weekdays and weekends which offer a nightlife for the residents and visitors alike.

 Its commercial area is centred on Canley Vale Road, the main street in the suburb, which features convenient stores, a post office, dollar stores, cafes, dentists and law firms, as well as a variety of ethnic restaurants (predominantly Vietnamese, but also Lao, Japanese, Korean, Thai and Middle Eastern).
 There are also bars, hotels (with a VIP lounge and bar) bistro and hookah lounge, some which open until late.

-Parks and churches
+Culture

+There are two Christian Churches, the New Covenant Pentecostal Church, and the Global Family Church the latter primarily for the Spanish community.

+Recreational area

 Parks in Canley Heights include Chisholm Park (the largest in the suburb that features a sport field), Peterlee Park, Derby Street Park, Ascot Park, Arbatus Park and other green spaces along the riparian strips of Green Valley Creek and Orphan School Creek.

-There are two Christian Churches, the New Covenant Pentecostal Church, and the Global Family Church the latter primarily for the Spanish community.
+The Green Valley Creek riparian corridor, which traverses the suburb, contains several parks including Geramon Park, Halmon Park, Habbaniyah Park and Thebes Park.
+These parks comprise a series of passive recreation reserves with open grassed areas, scattered mature trees and remnant vegetation, providing neighbourhood open space and informal recreational opportunities along the creek corridor.